Deploy a Compose-based app to a Kubernetes clusterEstimated reading time: 2 minutes

 After a few minutes have passed, all of the pods in the

-- In the left pane, click Pods.
+- Navigate to Kubernetes > Pods.
 Confirm that there are seven pods and that their status is Running.
-If any have a status of Pending, wait until they’re all running.
+If any pod has a status of Pending, wait until every pod is running.

-- In the left pane, click Load balancers and find the web-published service.
+- Next, select Kubernetes > Load balancers and find the web-published service.

-- Click the web-published service, and in the details pane, scroll down to the Spec section.
+- Click the web-published service, and scroll down to the Ports section.

 In a new tab or window, enter your cloud instance public IP Address and append

 :<NodePort>from the previous step.
 For example, to find the public IP address of an EC2 instance, refer to Amazon EC2 Instance IP Addressing.
 The app is displayed.